Criteria for Success

 Include Intellectual Merit and Broader Impacts criteria

 Like many awards or job offers, there are explicit criteria that show if you qualify for the Fellowship.
-Read the program solicitation to learn the criteria that the selection committee are using to judge your application.
+Read the most up-to-date program solicitation to learn the criteria that the selection committee are using to judge your application.
 Write your personal statement in a way that makes it as clear as possible that you meet these criteria.

 The 2015 NSF solicitation says (emphases added):